 From the geological point of view the Moho topography reflects deeper subduction of the European lithosphere only west of and in the Tauern Window area.
 This is no more the case east of 13° E, i.e. east of the eastern Tauern Window, where the Moho is up domed in the contact area between the European and the Adriatic lithosphere.
-According to geological evidence (Ratschbacher et al. 1991) and according to the geological interpretation of recent mantle tomographic data (Paffrath et al.

-- 395 2021, Handy et al., 2021) this updoming is likely due to a late stage modification of the Moho topography in the Eastern Alps, the Western Carpathians and the Pannonian Basin that occurred during the last ca. 20 Ma.
-Such updoming goes together with crustal thinning associated with lateral extrusion of the so-called ALCAPA mega-unit associated with the Ndirected indentation of the Dolomites indenter and roll back of the Eastern Carpathians (Ratschbacher et al. 1991).
-The rapid jump of the base of the NVG from about 60 km in the south to 90 km in the north below the frontal West Carpathians at - 400 about 49°N is also related to extension and mantle upwelling of the mantle lithospher in the Pannonian Basin that also affected the internal Western Carpathians (Horváth et al. (2015).
+According to geological evidence (Ratschbacher et al. 1991) and according to the geological interpretation of recent mantle tomographic data (Paffrath et al. 2021, Handy et al., 2021) this updoming is likely due to a late stage modification of the Moho topography in the Eastern Alps, the Western Carpathians and the Pannonian Basin that occurred during the last ca. 20 Ma.
+Such updoming goes together with crustal thinning associated with lateral extrusion of the So-called ALCAPA mega-unit associated with the N-directed indentation of the Dolomites indenter and roll back of the Eastern Carpathians (Ratschbacher et al. 1991).
+The rapid jump of the base of the NVG from about 60 km in the south to 90 km in the north below the frontal West Carpathians at about 49°N is also related to extension and mantle upwelling in the Pannonian Basin that also affected the internal Western Carpathians (Horváth et al. (2015).

-Three main additional salient new features are of importance: (1) The abrupt offset of the Moho by about 10 km acrossThe possible existence of a second discontinuity below the Moho north of the Mid-Hungarian Fault Zone emphasizes the important role this fault zone played in terms of lateral and vertical offsets that occurred during the lateral extrusion of ALCAPA during the Miocene (Schmid et al. 2008), and, (2) A second Moho trough was detected north of the Alps, reaching down to about 50 km depth and located in the Bohemian Massif north of the Alpine front in the Eastern Alps, extending eastward into the frontal part of the Western Carpathians.
+Three main additional salient new features are of importance: (1) The abrupt offset of the Moho by about 10 km across the Mid-Hungarian Fault Zone emphasizes the important role this fault zone played in terms of lateral and vertical offsets that occurred during the lateral extrusion of ALCAPA during the Miocene (Schmid et al. 2008), and, (2) A second Moho trough was detected north of the Alps, reaching down to about 50 km depth and located in the Bohemian Massif north of the Alpine front in the Eastern Alps, extending eastward into the frontal part of the Western Carpathians.
 This structure, hosted in the European lithosphere, has not been observed before and cannot be interpreted yet at this stage.
 Further studies are needed to clarify this structure.
 (3) We observed areas of downward velocity reductions referred to as NVGs hosted within the European lithosphere in the foreland of the Alps at a depth of 80-90 km.
-In the Eastern Alps west of 14°E these NVGs can be traced down to depths of 115-140 km all the way to latitude 47°N, i.e. into the axial zone of the Alps (marked NVG in Figs. 9B and 12B).
+In the Eastern Alps west of 14°E these NVGs can be traced down to depths of 115-140 km all the way to latitude 47°N, i.e. into the axial zone of the Alps.

 Team list.
-Members of the AlpArray Seismic Network and AlpArray-SWATH-D Working Groups: György HETÉNYI, Rafael ABREU, Ivo ALLEGRETTI, Maria-Theresia APOLONER, Coralie AUBERT, Simon BESANÇON, Maxime BÈS DE BERC, Götz BOKELMANN, Didier BRUNEL, Marco CAPELLO, Martina ČARMAN, Adriano CAVALIERE, Jérôme

-CHÈZE, Claudio CHIARABBA, John CLINTON, Glenn COUGOULAT, Wayne C. CRAWFORD, Luigia CRISTIANO, Tibor CZIFRA, Ezio D'ALEMA, Stefania DANESI, Romuald DANIEL, Anke DANNOWSKI, Iva DASOVIĆ, Anne DESCHAMPS, Jean-Xavier DESSA, Cécile DOUBRE, Sven EGDORF, ETHZ-SED Electronics Lab, Tomislav FIKET,
+Members of the AlpArray and AlpArray-SWATH-D Working Groups: György HETÉNYI, Rafael ABREU, Ivo ALLEGRETTI, Maria-Theresia APOLONER, Coralie AUBERT, Simon BESANÇON, Maxime BÈS DE BERC, Götz BOKELMANN, Didier BRUNEL, Marco CAPELLO, Martina ČARMAN, Adriano CAVALIERE, Jérôme CHÈZE, Claudio CHIARABBA, John CLINTON, Glenn COUGOULAT, Wayne C. CRAWFORD, Luigia CRISTIANO, Tibor CZIFRA, Ezio D'ALEMA, Stefania DANESI, Romuald DANIEL, Anke DANNOWSKI, Iva DASOVIĆ, Anne DESCHAMPS, Jean-Xavier DESSA, Cécile DOUBRE, Sven EGDORF, ETHZ-SED Electronics Lab, Tomislav FIKET, Kasper FISCHER,